Oscar Gonzalez Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces MLB.
+- The Twins pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.

-- The Twins' 3.92 team ERA ranks seventh among all league pitching staffs.
+- The Twins' 3.94 team ERA ranks eighth across all league pitching staffs.

-- Maeda makes the start for the Twins, his 16th of the season.
-He is 3-7 with a 4.22 ERA and 88 strikeouts through 74 2/3 innings pitched.
+- Lopez looks for his 10th victory when he gets the start for the Twins, his 27th of the season.
+He is 9-6 with a 3.69 ERA and 191 strikeouts in 158 2/3 innings pitched.

-- His last time out was on Wednesday against the Milwaukee Brewers, when the righty threw five innings, surrendering three earned runs while giving up four hits.
+- The righty last appeared on Thursday against the Texas Rangers, when he tossed five innings, allowing five earned runs while giving up 10 hits.

-- The 35-year-old has an ERA of 4.22, with 10.6 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.